Zoom today said it will make end-to-end (E2E) encryption available to all of its users, regardless of whether they pay for it or not.

 Defending critical national infrastructure... hmm.
 Does Zoom count as critical now?READ MORE

-In May, Zoom asked for help from digital rights groups who, apparently, told them to stop messing about and give people encrypted calls, law enforcement concerns be damned.
+In May, Zoom asked for help from digital rights groups who, apparently, told them to stop messing around and give people encrypted calls, law enforcement concerns be damned.

 "Since releasing the draft design of Zoom’s end-to-end encryption (E2EE) on May 22, we have engaged with civil liberties organizations, our CISO council, child safety advocates, encryption experts, government representatives, our own users, and others to gather their feedback on this feature," Yuan said today.